 In Summary

-Getting the best from the ChondroFiller injection comes from simple preparation, thoughtful aftercare and healthy habits.
-It is a non-surgical option that may help support a worn joint; benefits vary and it is not a cure.
-Stay in touch with your care providers, and for individual advice, consult a qualified healthcare professional.
+Getting the most from the ChondroFiller injection comes from simple preparation, thoughtful aftercare, and healthy everyday habits.
+It is a non-surgical option that may help support a worn joint by providing a biological scaffold for the body's own repair processes.
+Benefits vary, and it is not a cure.
+Staying in regular contact with your care team, attending follow-ups, and maintaining an active but joint-friendly lifestyle all contribute to the best possible outcome.

 References